web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 last_modified_at: 2019-06-26T11:22:33-23:00
 ---

 We are happy for contributions from anyone, regardless of technical skills, or pre-existing knowledge.
-The intention is also to enable anyone to become more familiar with web-publishing, in a low stakes environment, while pursuing a passion for Sovereign Identity.
+The intention for this website is also to enable anyone to become more familiar with web-publishing, in a low stakes environment, while pursuing a passion for Sovereign Identity.

-## On GitHub
+## GitHub is Designed for Collaboration

-I welcome any issues or pull requests for question, comments, or contributions of any type.
+We welcome issues or pull requests for question, comments, or contributions of every type.
+While some may feel intimidated to get started with GitHub, we assure you it's just like any other social platform with user profiles, content, forms and buttons.

+If you have questions, other people probably want to know the answer also.

 {% include figure image_path="/assets/images/didecentral-github.png" alt="github.com/didecentral" caption="[github.com/didecentral](https://github.com/didecentral)" %}